viet34tqc/notebook/interview.md

 First, we need to calculate the image size.
 For example, if the viewport < 400px, let's say 350px, the image size will be 100vw, which is 350px.
 Then, the browser will use this image <https://ik.imgkit.net/ikmedia/women-dress-1.jpg?tr=w-350>

-If the viewport is 650px, the image size will be 325px, and the browser use <https://ik.imgkit.net/ikmedia/women-dress-1.jpg?tr=w-350>, which is the closest one
+If the viewport is 650px, the image size will be 325px.
+It tells browser to use the picture with minimum of 325px => the browser use <https://ik.imgkit.net/ikmedia/women-dress-1.jpg?tr=w-350>, which is the closest one

 ## fr in grid